 She nodded politely.
 He stepped outside.

-The breeze attacked his forelock, and he swiped at it absently as he slipped into his jacket.
+The breeze attacked his forelock, and he swiped at it absently.
 His shoulder stung, but he barely noticed it.
 What he did notice was the breath of ice across the back of his neck.